reflexsoar/reflex-docs/docs/detections/repositories.md

 3. Click `Manage` on any of the Detections
 4. Select `Synchronize Now`

+## Adding Detections to a Repository
+When adding new Detections to the Default Organization, an [Agent](../agents/index.md) will automatically assess that Detection in a disabled state for 60 minutes.
+This ensures the Detection is not going to trigger an excessive amount of Events.
+Once the assessment is complete, if it is not flagged for high-volume, then it will automatically be enabled.
+Additionally, if the base query of the Detection is modified, the assessment process will repeat.

+To add Detections to a Repository, the following steps can be used:

+1. Navigate to the Detections page
+2. Select the Detections to add to the Repository using the checkbox to the left of the names
+3. Click `Bulk Actions`
+4. Select `Add to Repository`

 ## Repository Types
 There are two types of Repositories: